uivlis/conditional-tokens/source/pm-trading-ui.md

 ```

 ### **WIP**: KYC/AML Customer Verification
-For legal compliancy, we integrated a KYC provider, which can be enabled if necessary.
+For legal compliance, we integrated a KYC provider, which can be enabled if necessary.
 If you're running on the test-net or a private interface, you most likely won't need this.
 ```js
   "verification": {
     "enabled": true,